 However, there has been little concrete action toward building health system resilience globally.
 The ACT-A pillar focused on strengthening health systems, including national preparedness and response plans, is seriously underfunded.
-Since the last accountability report, funding for this pillar has increased by only \$10,000,000 and is now 9.7% funded.
+This pillar has received an additional \$20 million and is now 10.3% funded.

 Figure 4.
-Proportion of \$3.65 billion ACT-A health systems and response budget that is currently funded

-Some steps are being taken to prepare the world for the next pandemic.
-The World Bank approved a financial intermediary fund (FIF) for pandemic prevention, preparedness, and response.
-The FIF is expected to be operational in Fall 2022.
-Between government, philanthropic, and non-profit donors the FIF has achieved \$1.29 billion in funding (Figure 5.1).

-Since the last update, there have been no new contributions to the FIF.
+Proportion of \$3.65 billion ACT-A health systems and response budget that is currently funded philanthropic, and non-profit donors the FIF has achieved \$1.29 billion in funding (Figure 5.1).
+Since the last update, Spain has pledged \$16 million to the FIF.
 This is a promising start, but the projected need for the fund is \$10.5 billion per year over the next five years for investments to strengthen the capacity of low- and middle-income countries (Figure 5.2).